 I am also informed by the magic in the practices of witchcraft, the cycles of the moon and the Native American Medicine Wheel.
 My approach is visual and cinematic organizing my process through storyboards often influenced by the highly stylized symbolism in David Lynch films and German Expressionist films of the 1920s.
 The work is often moody and subliminal, as in dreams.
 I practice intuition and create personal rituals to induce the progression of the work.

-In 2011, Ana presented The Body is Present, commissioned by Miami Light Project for the Here and Now Festival, where she directed a dedication to the late visual artist Ana Mendieta using female visual artists as dancers.
+In 2011, Ana presented The Body is Present, commissioned by Miami Light Project's Here and Now Festival, where she directed a dedication to the late visual artist Ana Mendieta using female visual artists as dancers.
 She then collaborated with artist Richard Martinez in a site-specific documentation project of The Body is Present in Everglades National Park and Big Cypress Preserve.
 The photos were exhibited in the Arsht Center Studio Theater lobby during Miami Made 2012.

 In 2010, she received a commission by Miami Art Museum to present Walking Spell for the New Work Miami 2010 show.
 Walking Spell, an endurance based performance inspired by the work of John Cage was presented in collaboration with artists Aja Albertson, Richard Martinez, Federico Nessi and Richard Vergez, members of Psychic Youth, Inc, a collective she cofounded in 2008.
 In 2010 she also self produced an event TRIBUTE: A Summoning, which featured a 45-minute performance in which she directed and choreographed an all male cast of musicians at the Center for Visual Communication.